BerryDaniel/LoadingWidget/README.md

 LoadingWidget
 =============

-An ESRI ArcGIS Flexviewer widget that displays a swf file while a layer is loading
+An ESRI ArcGIS Flexviewer widget that displays a swf icon while a layer is loading.

+This was created to replace an existing widget I used that displayed a progress bar.

 ![Alt text](http://georemedy.com/public/github/LoadingWidget/screenshot.png "Screenshot")